khudgins/documentation/on-premise/installation/vagrant/vagrant.rst

 -------

 .. note::
- An enStratus engineer will provide you with the necessary files to install an enStratus Vagrant instance.
+ An Enstratius engineer will provide you with the necessary files to install an Enstratius Vagrant instance.

 Quick Start
 ~~~~~~~~~~~